 - The inductor current in steady state rises from a value with a positive slope to a maximum value during the ON state and then drops back down to the initial value with a negative slope.
 Therefore the net change of the inductor current over anyone complete cycle is zero.

 We know that D varies between 0 and 1.
 But as we can see from the equation above that if D = 1 then the ratio of output voltage to input voltage at steady state goes to infinity, which is not physically possible.
 In fact as the Boost converter is a non-linear circuit, in a practical Boost converter the duty cycle, D, if kept at a value greater than 0.7 will lead to instability.
 A circuit of a Boost converter and its waveforms are shown below.
 The inductance, L, is 20mH and the C is 100µF and the resistive load is 20Ω.
 The switching frequency is 1 kHz.
 The input voltage is 100V DC and the duty cycle is 0.5.
-The voltage waveforms are as shown above and the current waveforms are as shown in the figure below.